mvdbosch/AtosInnovatos2017/README.md

 docker run -p 3838:3838 registry.marcel.im/atosanalyticsapp
 ```

+You can now point your browser to the http://*ipadres_or_hostname*:3838/AtosInnovatos2017/

 # Missing packages?

 Execute the following line, to install all required packages into your local R environment